Cost Breakdown: Average Cost to Prep Facilities for Workplace Drug Testing

 Drug Test Facilities

-Facility prep includes labor and time spent rearranging spaces, posting signage, securing restrooms, and setting up collection zones.
+Facility prep includes labour and time spent rearranging spaces, posting signage, securing restrooms, and setting up collection zones.
 These tasks often require coordination across departments and disrupt normal operations.
 Staff may need to adjust cleaning schedules, reassign rooms, or temporarily close off high-traffic areas, which can interfere with a shift.
-In some cases, facilities teams must work outside regular hours to minimize disruption, adding to labor costs.
+In some cases, facilities teams must work outside regular hours to minimise disruption, adding to labour costs.

 With urine testing in particular, facilities may also need to schedule gender-specific staff to administer the test, adding further complexity.
 The more frequently testing occurs, the more these setup routines compound, turning what seems like a minor task into a recurring operational strain.
 The facility must also be re-prepped after each donor to maintain test integrity.